Christmas in Indonesia

 • Be a part of the National Christmas Celebration

 In Indonesia, the Ministry of Religious Affairs has been holding the National Christmas Celebration annually since 1993.
 Ever since this was always held in Jakarta at the Jakarta Convention Center until 2013.
-The newly elected president in 2014 changed this and began hosting this celebration in different parts of the country.
+The newly elected president in 2014 changed this and began hosting this Christmas celebration in Indonesia in different parts of the country.

 • Enjoy the Jakarta Christmas Celebration